 Do you have your own list of the best slow cooker meals that make dinnertime easy and effortless?
 Please share them in the comments below!

-Just chop up a few ingredients, throw them in the slow-cooker before work, and at the end of the day, you’re greeted by the most mouthwatering aromas of your favorite Indian meal.
-But with less grease, sodium, and after-bloat.
+Why We Love It: Just chop up a few ingredients, throw them in the slow cooker before work, and at the end of the day, you’re greeted by the most mouthwatering aromas of your favorite Indian meal.
+And because January calls for cleaned-up options of our faves, we love that this spin comes with less grease, sodium, and after-bloat.
 You’re welcome.

 Slow-Cooker Chicken Burrito Bowls

-We love this yummy protein-packed bowl for a healthy, delicious weeknight meal; If you want to take this recipe to the next level, just scoop it up with all the toppings into a burrito-sized tortilla and fully enjoy a full Chipotle-style indulgence.
+Why We Love It: We love this yummy protein-packed bowl for a healthy, delicious weeknight meal.
+If you want to take this recipe to the next level, just scoop it up with all the toppings into a burrito-sized tortilla and fully enjoy a full Chipotle-style indulgence.